-• What are the strengths of the process that helps lead the college to improve teaching and learning?
+• What are the strengths of the process that helps lead the College to improve teaching and learning?

-The Student Learning Outcomes Committee is a strength in the college's process that leads to improving teaching.
+The Student Learning Outcomes Committee is a strength in the College's process that leads to improving teaching.
 Prior to the 5-year curriculum review cycle, the SLO Coordinator meet with disciplines prior to their review to discuss the language of the SLOs in addition to the gathering and interpretation of assessment data.
-The college now sees widespread adoption by faculty of the 5-year review process of gathering assessments in anticipation for their curriculum review, with 83% of faculty agreeing that the SLO process leads to improvements in teaching and learning and 85% of faculty agreeing that their department has discussed SLOs in the past year (evidence: midterm survey, examples of Math, English, and Psych department minutes showing SLO discussions).
-The SLO Committee continues to meet its goal of promoting "campus-wide understanding and integration of Student Learning Outcomes, facilitating campus dialogue to enhance institutional effectiveness and the continuous improvement of student learning."
-The committee meets once per month during fall and spring semesters to discuss current campus issues surrounding SLOs (evidence: link to SLO committee minutes).
+The College now sees widespread adoption by faculty of the 5-year review process of gathering assessments in anticipation for their curriculum review, with 83% of faculty agreeing that the SLO process leads to improvements in teaching and learning and 85% of faculty agreeing that their department has discussed SLOs in the past year (SLO.01 Midterm Report Survey Results, SLO.02 Math Department SLO Discussions, SLO.03 English Department SLO Discussions, SLO.04 Psychology Department SLO Discussions).
+The SLO Committee continues to meet its goal of promoting campus wide understanding and integration of Student Learning Outcomes, facilitating campus dialogue to enhance institutional effectiveness and the continuous improvement of student learning (SLO.05 SLOC Charter).
+The committee meets once per month during fall and spring semesters to discuss current campus issues surrounding SLOs.

-Finally, SLOs are discussed as part of the college's annual program planning process.
-The 2016 ACCJC visiting team highlighted the strengths of this process and commended the college "for its inclusive, engaging and robust dialogue undertaken during the annual program review process in support of program planning and student success." (evidence: letter from ACCJC with commendations or team report)
+Finally, SLOs are discussed as part of the College's annual program planning process.
+The 2016 ACCJC visiting team highlighted the strengths of this process and commended the College "for its inclusive, engaging and robust dialogue undertaken during the annual program review process in support of program planning and student success" (SLO.06 2016 ACCJC External Evaluation Report).

-• What growth opportunities in the assessment process has the college identified to further refine its authentic culture of assessment?
+• What growth opportunities in the assessment process has the College identified to further refine its authentic culture of assessment?

-The SLO Committee recognized the need from faculty across the college for a platform that would allow for a more streamlined data entry workflow and the ability to view disaggregated reports.
+The SLO Committee recognized the need from faculty across the College for a platform that would allow for a more streamlined data entry workflow and the ability to view disaggregated reports.

-Upon the recommendation of the SLO Committee, the college is migrating from TracDat to eLumen for its SLO repository to allow for these needs (evidence: SLOC minutes with rubric evaluating vendors).
+Upon the recommendation of the SLO Committee, the College is migrating from TracDat to eLumen for its SLO repository to allow for these needs (SLO.07 SLOC Minutes with Scoring Rubric 10-8-2019).
 The data in eLumen will populate from the student level through program learning outcomes to general education learning outcomes, automatically calculating results at each level.
 This ensures faculty, especially those teaching large courses, will be able to enter assessment data quickly with results populating automatically, leaving faculty more time to consider the results and respond to them in their instruction.

-Once the eLumen integration is complete, the IE Dean and the SLO Coordinator will collaborate on an SLO Handbook that will be posted to the college website as well as provide training to all faculty.
+Once the eLumen integration is complete, the IE Dean and the SLO Coordinator will collaborate on an SLO Handbook that will be posted to the College website as well as provide training to all faculty.

-As detailed in College Recommendation 2 above, the migration to eLumen will also enable the college to ensure all courses in the catalog are regularly reviewed.
+As detailed in College Recommendation 2 above, the migration to eLumen will also enable the College to ensure all courses in the catalog are regularly reviewed.